How To Prevent and Treat Bowel Cancer?

 Diet and Environment.

 The type of diet and other environmental factors are not responsible for the direct induction of Bowel cancer.
 They cause genetic changes that lead to it.
 For example, Colorectal cancer is more common in Western industrialized countries.
 The population that moves to industrialized countries from other countries of the world is at risk.
 This may be due to a percentage of dietary changes.
-For example, people who eat too much red meat and do not get enough folic acid have an increased risk of getting sick.
+For example, people who eat too much red meat and do not get enough folic acid to have an increased risk of getting sick.
 However, some people are genetically predisposed to cancer, which is unaffected by nutrition and the environment.
+A proper diet includes curcumin, a powerful antioxidant that strengthens our immune system.

 Points that Cancer Develops.

 In many cases, cancer develops in the lower Colon and Rectum.
 In recent years, the incidence of cancer in the upper colon is increasing.
-Because of this, Colonoscopy is required.
-Colonoscopy is an imaging test that offers clear vision inside the Bowel.
+Colonoscopy required.
+Colonoscopy is an imaging test that offers a clear vision inside the Bowel.

 The Stages of Cancer.